Juanjomgg/LLM_Agent/README.md

 4. Run the project: `python main.py`.

 ## Usage
-The agent processes the query:
-"Ask anything to the Agent"
+Ask anything to the Agent, it will:

-It will:
 - Search for the data online.

 ## Project Structure